-Protein involved in nerve-cell migration implicated in spread of brain cancerAugust 7th, 2013 in Cancer /
+Protein involved in nerve-cell migration implicated in spread of brain cancerAugust 7, 2013 in Medicine & Health / Cancer

 The invasion of brain-tumor cells into surrounding tissue requires the same protein molecule that neurons need to migrate into position as they differentiate and mature, according to new research from the University of Illinois at Chicago College of Medicine and published August 7 in the online journal PLOS ONE.

 The researchers investigated similarities between the transition of neural stem cells into neurons and the process whereby cancer cells invade surrounding tissues.

 "Both processes involve the mobilization of cells," says Anjen Chenn, director of clinical pathology and molecular diagnostics at UIC.
 "During embryonic development, stem cells that go on to become neurons must migrate long distances to other parts of the brain before they mature into adult neurons.
 We thought that this type of cell migration might have similarities with cancer cells that spread from tumors."

 Chenn and colleagues analyzed the proteins expressed by embryonic mouse neural stem cells as they began their migration.

 They found that one protein, cadherin11, was found in especially high concentrations in these transitioning cells.